-- CEC is a dual-track program: one track for camp directors responsible for developing and leading the camp’s vision, and the other for senior camp educators responsible for designing the educational frameworks and programs that implement this vision.
+- CEC creates a unique space for collaboration and shared learning: camp directors responsible for developing and leading the camp’s vision and their senior camp educator (often the assistant camp director or program director) responsible for designing the educational frameworks and programs that implement this vision.

 - CEC is about shaping experiences at overnight camp, providing training that illuminates the choreography, architecture and design of the summer experience.